Skip to content

 [Resource description in 1-2 sentences.
 Why it's useful to this person specifically.]

-[CTA: Download it here] -- no extra form, the link goes straight to the file.
+[CTA: Download it here].
+No extra form, the link goes straight to the file.

 If this is something you're working on right now, [CTA: let's talk].